millenabomtempo/desafio02-componentizando-a-aplicacao/README.md

 $ yarn install or npm install

 # Run backend aplication
-$ yarn server or npm run dev
+$ yarn server or npm run server

 # The server will init at port:3333 - access http://localhost:3333